 ADAMH CEO – David A. Royer

-Royer has an MS Degree in Health Services from Central Michigan University and a BA in Social Work from Wright State University.
-Royer serves as a Community Lecturer with The Ohio State University in the College of Social Work.
-Royer currently serves as the President of the Ohio Association of Urban Alcohol, Drug Addiction and Mental Health Services Boards.
+Royer has a Master of Science degree in Health Services from Central Michigan University and a Bachelor of Arts in Social Work from Wright State University.
+Royer currently serves as the President of the Ohio Association of Urban Alcohol, Drug Addiction and Mental Health Services Board.